-We’ve been selling car parts online via eBay, Amazon, and our own website for years now.
+We’ve been selling online via eBay, Amazon, and our own websites for years now.
 If we’ve learned one thing, it’s that keeping your customers happy does more for your business than any multimillion-dollar marketing plan.
 But how do you do that?

 We buy online too and love to get great support, so we’re willing to share a few of our secrets with sellers like you.
 Here are a few of our best online customer service tips: